yogan00/bet3wc/README.md

-# ĐỘ WC — Plain HTML/CSS/JS for Vercel
+# Mùa đóng quỹ — Plain HTML/CSS/JS for Vercel

 No framework, no build step.
 Drop this folder into Vercel and it works.